 6. United States Department of Justice

-If your parent has a disability, particularly with physical movement, learn about the Americans With Disability Act administered by the U.S. Department of Justice.
+If your parent has a disability, particularly with physical movement, learn about the Americans with Disabilities Act administered by the U.S. Department of Justice.
 Its ADA website offers briefings and cost-free publications on the regulations to grant universal access to the disabled.

 7. Food and Drug Administration

-Your aging parent is probably taking five to as many as 10 different prescription drugs, perhaps prescribed by different doctors.
+Your aging parent is probably taking a few different prescription drugs, perhaps prescribed by different doctors.
 As caregiver, you should be aware of every one of the drugs, know its mission in the body and, particularly the side effects and conflicts with other medications.
 You want to watch for a danger known as polypharmacy.
-The federal Food and Drug Administration offers a giant database on every drug approved by the agency, listing active ingredients, purpose or mission of the medication, dosing recommendations and the side effects and conflicts.
+The federal Food and Drug Administration offers a giant database on every drug approved by the agency, listing active ingredients, purpose of the medication, dosing recommendations and the side effects and conflicts.

 8. Your U.S. Senator